ArashPartow/exprtk/readme.txt

  (16) Composited functions can call themselves or any other functions
       that have been defined prior to their own definition.

+ (17) Recursive calls made from within composited functions will have
+      a stack size bound by the stack of executing architecture.

- (17) Expressions may contain any of the following comment styles:
+ (18) Expressions may contain any of the following comment styles:
       1. // .... \n
       2. #  .... \n
       3. /* .... */